Locality for singular stochastic PDEs: Renormalization schemes and renormalized equation in a non-translation invariant setting

-where $\mcB^-$ stands for the canonical basis of $\mcT^-$ and $\star$ is a product first introduced in Bruned and Manchon's recent work \cite{BrunedManchon} -- see also Section 2 of \cite{BailleulBruned}.
-(The map $R_\ell$ is of the form \eqref{EqExampleStrongPreparationMap}.)
-If the random noise $\xi$ in \eqref{EqSPDE} takes values in the space of smooth functions and has a translation-invariant distribution the BHZ renormalization corresponds to taking
+where $\mcB^-$ stands for the canonical basis of $T^-$.
+If the random noise $\xi$ in \eqref{EqSPDE} takes values in the space of continuous functions and has a translation-invariant distribution the BHZ renormalization corresponds to taking